 Until adulthood, mistakes appear to be more tolerable and our choices less influential; but, for each of us arrives a point in which we leave the ground, springing into the cold and unforgiving arms of uncertainty.
 We enter a world of chaos and danger; reality sinks in.
-And in this moment, in this most important period of our lives, some of us run; we run as fast and as far away as we can, hoping never to return.
+And in this moment, in this most important period of our lives, some of us run; we run as fast and as far away as we can, hoping to never return.
 We decide never to decide again, creating a world of suspended animation, where we take solace in our bubbles.

 Avoidance is one of the major issues that I attempt to help others overcome, and it’s a major struggle for those battling depression and anxiety; avoidance, by granting the illusion of safety engenders a sense of comfort whose affect is difficult to mitigate.
 When we’re children, our parents tend to raise us in one of two major ways; they can help us explore the world around us, while teaching and guiding us in our mistakes, or they can overprotect us, preventing harm and, consequently, the opportunity for growth.
 While helicopter parenting can appear to be optimal (who doesn’t want to make sure that their children are always safe?), in reality, it stunts childhood development, preventing children from becoming the people you know they could become.